-Once a month I write a newsletter called Deconstruct, where I share actionable insights on learning, creativity, and improved thinking.
+Once a month (every two months for the moment) I write a newsletter called Deconstruct, where I share actionable insights on learning, creativity, and improved thinking.

 It also includes early previews of upcoming posts, and a behind-the-scenes look at my work.